How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 Western streaming platforms are completely saturated, and getting more saturated every day.
 Getting playlist placements on Spotify UK or Apple Music US means competing with over 100,000+ releases weekly.
 Your single drowns in the algorithmic mathematical recommendation noise unless you’ve already got some momentum.

 Emerging streaming markets have regional platforms that offer something Western platforms don’t.
-Lower competition and audiences actively seeking new music outside their local mainstream.
+Lower competition, and audiences actively hunting for music beyond their local mainstream.

 Middle East & North Africa (MENA Region)

-Anghami is the music streaming giant of MENA.
-It totally dominates the market with around 120 million registered users across 19 countries.
-The platform has grown to show that it understands regional music preferences far better than its closest competitors.
+Anghami dominates the MENA with around 120 million registered users across 19 countries.
+Unlike Spotify or Apple Music, which try to force Western editorial onto regional markets, Anghami actually gets it, their curators understand regional tastes.
+I’ve watched artists get MENA playlist placements that would’ve taken 18 months on Spotify happen in 6 weeks on Anghami.
 Getting your music on Anghami requires distribution through the usual channels.
-But, here’s what’s different, Anghami’s editorial team actively curates playlists featuring international artists who fit their regional tastes.
-A client I work with, crossover folk music incorporating Middle Eastern instruments, got several Anghami playlist placements.
+Anghami’s editorial team actively curates playlists featuring international artists who fit their regional tastes.
+A folk artist we work with incorporates oud and darbuka into her sound and got several Anghami playlist placements with this method.
 These generated 45,000 streams in three months.

 Playlist placement is not guaranteed, obviously, but, the submission process is pretty straightforward.
 Anghami for Artists lets you pitch unreleased tracks directly to the editorial team.
 Anghami pays roughly £0.0008-0.0012 per stream (lower than Spotify’s £0.003-0.004).
 But you’re getting placement and discovery you wouldn’t get on Western platforms, which you can drive to other, more lucrative platforms.